sphinx-doc/sphinx/Doc-3k/tutorial/modules.rst

 statement looks for a top-level module with the given name.

-When packages are structured into subpackages (as with the :mod:`sound` package in the example), there's no shortcut to refer to submodules of sibling packages
+When packages are structured into subpackages (as with the :mod:`sound` package in the example), you can use absolute imports to refer to submodules of siblings packages.
-- the full name of the subpackage must be used.
 For example, if the module :mod:`sound.filters.vocoder` needs to use the :mod:`echo` module in the :mod:`sound.effects` package, it can use ``from sound.effects import echo``.

 Starting with Python 2.5, in addition to the implicit relative imports described above, you can write explicit relative imports with the ``from module import